takyonxxx/BalanceRobotPI/README.md

 2. Launch the control application on the Raspberry Pi
 3. Open the mobile app and connect to the robot via Bluetooth
 4. Place the robot in an upright position to activate balance mode
-5. Use the directional controls on the app to move the robot
+5. Arm device and Use the directional controls on the app to move the robot
 6. Adjust PID parameters as needed for optimal balance performance

 ## PID Tuning Guide